omniosorg/omniosorg.github.io/_docs/info/kpti.md

 KPTI does have a performance impact as memory caches need to be flushed whenever a process transitions from user to kernel space or vice versa.
-The impact is highly dependant on the workload however in our experience - and particularly due to the considered way in which it has been implemented - this is under 5% for most applications.
+The impact is highly dependant on the workload however, in our experience - and particularly due to the considered way in which it has been implemented - this is under 5% for most applications.
 Joyent have also enabled the use of additional CPU features (PCID/INVPCID) to further speed